jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-03.md

 <sup>17</sup> To Adam he said:

 {{< l a="Enlil" >}}
-You have hearkened unto the voice of thy wife, and have eaten of the tree that I commanded you not to eat.
+You have hearkened unto the voice of your wife, and have eaten of the tree that I commanded you not to eat.
 And so cursed is the ground for your sake.
 In sorrow, you shall eat of it all the days of your life. <sup>18</sup> The ground shall bring you thorns and thistles.
 You shall eat the herb* of the field. <sup>19</sup> In the sweat of your face you shall eat bread until you return to the ground from where you were taken.
 You are dust and unto dust you shall return.
 {{< /l >}}